Yalta, 75 Years Later: What Should Be Remembered?

 1945 Yalta Conference

 Many of the decisions reached at Yalta were initially sketched at the first “Big Three” meeting in Tehran in 1943.
-Yet Yalta became dirty word in the late 1940s as the Cold War intensified, and conservatives in America saw an opportunity to attack Roosevelt’s legacy and hurt Democrats’ electoral prospects.
+Yet Yalta became a dirty word in the late 1940s as the Cold War intensified, and conservatives in America saw an opportunity to attack Roosevelt’s legacy and hurt Democrats’ electoral prospects.

 Though much of what was decided in Yalta had been outlined earlier, bargaining was still intense.
 After an exhausting week, the three men agreed to divide Germany into four occupation zones, settled on the structure of the U.N., and Stalin consented to enter the war in the Pacific in exchange for the Southern Sakhalin and the Kuril Islands.

 The most contentious negotiations were over Poland.
-Before the conference, Stalin recognized pro-Soviet government in the country.
+Before the conference, Stalin recognized a pro-Soviet government in the country.
 Churchill and Roosevelt refused to follow suit, and the result was a vague agreement to make the Polish government more inclusive by adding some non-communists.
 The three men also promised “free and unfettered elections” in Poland, as well to help lands liberated from the Nazis hold elections and form democratic governments.

 But Stalin never allowed those elections.
 Having been invaded twice in the last 30 years, he sought to expand Soviet borders, including a buffer zone of friendly governments in Eastern Europe.
 He wouldn’t risk democratic elections that might lead to anti-Soviet governments.